A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Some heuristic explanation

 \subsection{Hyperkähler rotation for $V$}

-It was recently shown \cite{collins2019special} that $V$ admits an hyperkähler metric and a special Lagrangian torus fibration $\pi \colon V \rightarrow B \simeq \R^2$, with three singular fibers.
+It was recently shown \cite{collins2019special} that $V$ admits a hyperkähler metric and a special Lagrangian torus fibration with three singular fibers.
 Tropicalization of holomorphic curves in $V$ naturally live in $B$ (after tropical limit).
-It is also shown in \cite{collins2019special} that, after hyperkähler rotation, this torus fibration becomes an elliptic fibration $\pi \colon M \rightarrow B \simeq \C$, which is the fiberwise compactified mirror of $\PP^2$ (see \cite[\S 3.1]{MR2257391}).
-In other words, despite being very different as algebraic complex manifolds ($V$ is affine whereas $M$ admits a stucture of elliptic fibration), $V$ and $M$ are diffeomorphic and there exists an hyperkähler metric which is compatible with both complex structures.
-In order keep the exposition short, we suppress the discussion of the exact match of parameters (there is in fact a family of hyperkähler metrics, and the mirror of $\PP^2$ has complex and K\"ahler moduli).
+It is also shown in \cite{collins2019special} that, after hyperkähler rotation, this torus fibration becomes an elliptic fibration

+which is the fiberwise compactified mirror of $\PP^2$ (see \cite[\S 3.1]{MR2257391}).
+In other words, despite being very different as algebraic complex manifolds ($V$ is affine whereas $M$ admits a stucture of elliptic fibration), $V$ and $M$ are diffeomorphic and there exists a hyperkähler metric which is compatible with both complex structures.
+In order to keep the exposition short, we suppress the discussion of the exact match of parameters (there is in fact a family of hyperkähler metrics, and the mirror of $\PP^2$ has complex and K\"ahler moduli).

 Under hyperkähler rotation, holomorphic curves in $V$ with boundary on torus fibers of the Lagrangian torus fibration become open special Lagrangian submanifolds in $M$ with boundary on fibers of the elliptic fibration.
 More precisely, the special Lagrangians submanifolds obtained in that way are special Lagrangian submanifolds of a given specific phase.